Modeling Task Effects in Human Reading with Neural Network-based Attention: Experiment 1

 \section{Experiment~1}

-The results of Modeling Study~1 showed that NEAT, our model of reading based on the Tradeoff Hypothesis, is able to model basic qualitative properties of human reading, including the non-independence of skipping decisions, and the differential skipping patterns that human exhibit across part-of-speech categories.
-NEAT also makes quantitative predictions: it is able to predict human fixation sequences through its measure of fixation probability, and human reading times through its measure of restricted surprisal.
+In Modeling Study~1 we successfully evaluated NEAT, our model of reading based on the Tradeoff Hypothesis, against a corpus of human eye-tracking data.
+We were able to show that human fixation sequences are predicted by NEAT's measure of fixation probability, while human reading time is predicted by it measure of restricted surprisal.

-Recall that the version of NEAT used in Modeling Study~1 was based on the assumption that the task that the model needs to solve is to memorize the text.
-NEAT therefore learns to reconstruct on input sequence as faithfully as possible, while reading as economically as possible, i.e., fixating as few words as it can.
+Recall that the version of NEAT used in Modeling Study~1 was based on the assumption that the task that the model needs to solve is to build up a representation of the text that allows it reconstruct the input accurately.
+NEAT therefore learns to reconstruct an input sequence as accurately as possible, while reading as economically as possible, i.e., fixating as few words as it can.

 We will now turn to an important prediction that can be derived from the Tradeoff Hypothesis.
-By hypothesis, reading behavior is the consequence of a tradeoff between task accuracy and reading economy.
-This predicts that the tradeoff will change when the reading task changes.
+If reading behavior is the consequence of a tradeoff between task accuracy and reading economy, then this predicts that the tradeoff will change when the reading task changes.
 More specifically, if a reader is given a task that requires them to pay particular attention to certain aspects of the text, then their eye-movements will change in a way that is optimal for this task.
-Experimental evidence for this comes, for instance, from studies comparing proofreading and normal reading \citep{Schotter:ea:14}.
+Experimental evidence for this comes, for instance, from studies comparing proofreading and normal reading \citep{Schotter:ea:14}, see Section~\ref{sec:tradeoff} for details.